PrairieLearn/PrairieLearn/doc/overview.md

 1. Develop questions and tests on your local computer, and push them back to GitHub.

-1. Whenever you are ready, go to your course PrairieLearn page and update from GitHub.
+1. Whenever you are ready, go to your course PrairieLearn page and update from GitHub, which will update to the current `master`.